Last Updated on by

 Or you can use it just to call them when it is dinner time.
 If you are concerned about privacy, there is a “Do Not Disturb” icon that you can tap to disable this feature.
 There is also a cover that you can slide over the device camera to make sure that your privacy is respected.

-It helps that it has other features setting it apart from your traditional intercom including Amazon Alexa capabilities and integrations with other
+It helps that it has other features setting it apart from your traditional intercom including Amazon Alexa capabilities and integrations with other connected devices.

 You should know that these are nice add-ons, but the Nucleus Anywhere cannot replace an Amazon Echo Show, or even an Amazon Echo or Amazon Echo Dot.
 Furthermore, Amazon Echo Show has a “Drop In” feature, which is similar to Anywhere’s automatic answer setting.